 Molentargius Park covers an area of around 1600 hectares and is the place where many species of birds stop, especially the pink flamingos, the symbol of the park.
 The salt water basins, Le Saline, were originally used for salt extraction, formerly one of the richest industries in Cagliari.

 The word molentargius, Sardinian for “donkey handlers”, was given because here they used donkeys to carry the salt from the basins.
 The amphibious animals inhabiting the pond are the tree frog and the green toad, while among the reptiles you will find the pond slider, the grass snake, the green whip snake and the Italian three-toed skink.
 You can admire some mammal wildlife too: hedgehogs, weasels and wild rabbits, all playing an important role to maintain the ecosystem balance.

 Molentargius Natural Park offers several activities such as bike riding along the park, bird watching and attending cultural events performed in summer usually at or after sunset.

 How to get there

-To visit Molentargius Park it is very much recommend to wear comfortable shoes and clothes.
+To visit Molentargius Park it is very much recommended to wear comfortable shoes and clothes.
 You can also bring your dog with you in the park, on a leash.
 One of the best ways to discover Molentargius Natural Park is by bicycle, and if you don’t have one, you can rent it at the entrance.
-In the good season you can visit the park by electric minibus or by boat.
+In the good season, you can visit the park by electric minibus or by boat.
 If you are interested, you can also rent a binocular for something around 1 Euro.